 Despite all the daily action at and around Snow King, what brings the town to the base most routinely are the fantastic summer concerts.
 JacksonHoleLive is a (nearly) free, all-ages, outdoor summer concert series at the base of Snow King Mountain; $5 for those age 18 and up/free age 17 and under.
 Hosting a series of big name concerts throughout the summer on different days of the week, these events have become big draws with local food, concession tents, activities for kids and great music through summer's beautiful twilight hour.
 Make sure to check out the schedule on the JacksonHoleLive website.

 Slopeside and Mountain Top Dining

 When spending part of a day at Snow King, we love that you can easily walk to the Town Square environs for a bite.
-To make things even easier, however, Snow King is host to two eateries located right at the base of the mountain and one at the summit.
-The King's Grill (pictured) is a family-friendly, All-American restaurant in the Rafferty Center, steps away from the Cowboy Coaster.
+To make things even easier, however, Snow King is host to the King's Grill (pictured) a family-friendly, All-American restaurant in the Rafferty Center, steps away from the Cowboy Coaster.
 It is open daily from 9 a.m. to 8 p.m. for lunch or dinner and frequently has specials on food and/or adult beverages.
-Kim's Corner Cafe in the Snow King Sports & Event Center is open for breakfast, lunch and dinner from 10:30 a.m. to 4 p.m., and serves up authentic Korean specialties, as well as American classics.
-Also at the base of the hill is Lift, offering plenty of parking, outstanding views and some of the best rooftop dining in Jackson.
+A new cafe will open in the Snow King Sports and Event Center this summer (2018); the date is TBA.

 Don't Miss the View!